fdurchdewald/Universal_Robots_ROS_Tutorials/ur_documentation/docs/source/examples/my_robot_cell/assemble_urdf.rst

 Note that the **origin** argument is transmitted in a different manner than the other arguments.

-we can view our custom workspace by running:
+We can view our custom workspace by running:

 .. code-block:: bash